 36 crews entered from 12 countries (almost exactly the same as the previous year, although disappointingly there were only four eights).
 In comparison, the men’s Championships attracted 89 entries from 22 countries.

 There were no entries from East Germany.
 This could have been because of concerns about the possibility of defection from an event in West Germany, or even just not wanting the athletes to see how much more prosperous the western part of their country was.
 But it could also have been a way of pressuring FISA to change their current policy which only permitted a single entry from Germany in each event and therefore not only required East and West to race off privately in advance for each slot but also meant that when an East Germany crew was competing, it only did so under the name Germany and not the country’s full name of the Democratic Republic of Germany.
 As sporting success was an important part of national propaganda for most communist countries, you could see why they might campaign for their ‘brand’ to be more visible.
 As East German crews were good, their absence devalued the Championships, which were hardly flush with entries anyway.
-FISA needed the East German women, but the fact that they weren’t put forward is as bad an example of national politics impacting sport as the Olympic boycotts of 1980 and 1984.
+FISA needed the East German women, but the fact that they weren’t put forward is an example of politics impacting sport, albeit on a smaller scalethan the Olympic boycotts of 1980 and 1984.

 Pauline Baillie Reynolds (known to all as PBR) summed up the approach to selection in 1965 and, indeed, the whole campaign, with her usual dry wit, but also more than a grain of truth when she wrote in the Almanack, “This year’s British entry at Duisburg was even more amateur in its outlook than usual.
 Since the demands of training college have removed Penny Chuter from the scene… Daphne Lane (United Universities) was nominated for the single sculls and (inevitably?)
 UUWBC provided a four.
 Miss Lane had done very little best boat sculling before the 1964-65 season; the four was a resurrection of the 1961 crew, and did not begin practice until June, possibly working on the theory that since they had trained extremely hard in the eight in 1964 and got nowhere, they could hardly do worse this time.”
 As she was a member of the four, her conjecture is obviously well-informed and so almost certainly correct.